• Skip to primary navigation

 Instructions

-• Press it into the bottom of a 23cm springform tin to create an even layer, then put it in the fridge for at least 30 minutes
+• Mix the melted butter into the biscuit crumbs, and press the mixture into the bottom of a 23cm springform tin.
+Put it in the fridge for 30 minutes to set

-• To make the cheesecake filling use an electric hand whisk or a stand mixer to mix together the full fat cream cheese and icing sugar until smooth with no lumps
+• For the cheesecake filling use a food mixer with a whisk attachment or an electric hand whisk to mix together the cream cheese, vanilla extract and icing sugar until smooth with no lumps

-• Transfer the cheesecake mixture into the tin and smooth the top so it is level.
-Put it in the fridge overnight, or for at least 5 hours, to set
+• Smooth the filling into the tin on top of the biscuit base, then put it in the fridge overnight, or for at least 4 hours, to set

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!